 Such possibilities are only just being adopted by advertisers and retailers, yet, they face important challenges e.g. the lack of a commonly accepted gesture, facial expressions or call-to action set.

 Moreover, public displays that use touchscreen technology face issues with hygiene and cleaning requirements, robustness against extended use and potential damage, securing access to the display control panel, responsiveness, and finally reachability requirements that compromise viewability and location.

 Of particular interest to this sector and to this workshop are mid-air haptic interfaces that couple computer vision and affective computing with haptic feedback through the use of focused ultrasound.
 Mid-air haptic interfaces have been shown to aid in defining a gesture set, affect the emotional state of users, significantly increases user engagement with the interactive content, increase brand engagement, dwell time and brand recall while also enhancing the overall user experience.

-The goal of this industry/academic co-led one-day workshop is to bring together a group of experts in disciplines from haptic research, affective computing, pervasive displays and multi-modal interaction, in order to foster discussion about the challenges in the design and implementation associated with next generation of mid-air haptic interfaces for digital signage and kiosks.
-Through brainstorming break-out sessions, we will design concept prototypes and define new research challenges in the field of digital signage which are enabled by mid-air haptics and affective computing.
+The goal of this industry/academic co-led one-day workshop was to bring together a group of experts in disciplines from haptic research, affective computing, pervasive displays and multi-modal interaction, in order to foster discussion about the challenges in the design and implementation associated with next generation of mid-air haptic interfaces for digital signage and kiosks.
+Through brainstorming break-out sessions, we designed concept prototypes and defined new research challenges in the field of digital signage which are enabled by mid-air haptics and affective computing.

 Take a look at our 2018 workshop at CHI on Mid-Air Haptics for Control Interfaces.